JamezP2002/CSC-335-/README.md

   - A list of all the games we currently offer on the site.
   - Fully responsive and visually appealing layout.
   - Shows if a game is available or sold.
-  - Allows users to buy the game right there in the menu.
+  - Allows users to buy the game right there in the menu (If Buyer Role).
+  - Shows current promotions for games.

 - **Login**:
 ![Screenshot of the app](github_images/login.png)